chmbila202/Library-Management-System-on-React/README.md

 * Follow [Installation and Setup](#installation) as explained earlier
 * Create a branch off **master** for the feature you wish to add
-* Make neccessary changes, commit and raise a pull request against develop **Note** when making contributions, please endevour to follow the [Airbnb](https://github.com/airbnb/javascript) javascript style guide. check out the [wiki](https://github.com/nosisky/Hello-Books/wiki)
+* Make neccessary changes, commit and raise a pull request against develop **Note** when making contributions, please endevour to follow the [Airbnb](https://github.com/airbnb/javascript) javascript style guide.

 ## License
 This project is authored by **Muhammad Bilal Sadiq** (bilal9978@gmail.com) and is licensed for your use, modification and distribution under the **MIT** license.